blwatkins/three-typescript-template/README.md

 npm run dev
 ```

-`npm run dev` will bundle the sketch in development mode, start a localhost development server (`127.0.0.1:8080`), and open a new browser window for the `index.html` file bundled with the compiled sketch.
+`npm run dev` will bundle the scene in development mode, start a localhost development server (`127.0.0.1:8080`), and open a new browser window for the `index.html` file bundled with the compiled scene.

 ### Serving the Development Bundle with Single File Output